Edmond Halley: Publications and inventions

 In 1693 Halley published an article on life annuities, which featured an analysis of age-at-death on the basis of the Breslau statistics Caspar Neumann had been able to provide.
 This article allowed the British government to sell life annuities at an appropriate price based on the age of the purchaser.
 Halley's work strongly influenced the development of actuarial science.
 The construction of the life-table for Breslau, which followed more primitive work by John Graunt, is now seen as a major event in the history of demography.

-The Royal Society censured Halley for suggesting in 1694 that the story of Noah's flood might be an account of a cometary impact.
-A similar theory was independently suggested three centuries later, but is generally rejected by geologists.
+In 1694, Halley presented a paper to the Royal Society on the cause of the biblical Flood, in which he suggested a physical explanation involving the close approach of a comet to the Earth.
+(Note: Halley argued that marine remains found far from and above the sea showed that such places had once been underwater or raised from the sea.
+He proposed that a cometary close approach or "choc" could alter the Earth's axis or rotation, agitate the oceans, displace the seabed, heap earth into mountains, and help explain remains of earlier animal life found in the Earth.)
+In a follow-up paper delivered on 19 December, he wrote that he had been advised to understand the hypothesis as applying to changes before the Creation rather than to the biblical Deluge.
+The papers were not published until 1724, with an accompanying note explaining that Halley had feared censure from the "Sacred Order".
+Although not now accepted, this was an early scientific explanation for a biblical event, and these views did not commend him to some powerful ecclesiastics of his day.

 In 1696, Newton was appointed as warden of the Royal Mint and nominated Halley as deputy comptroller of the Chester mint.
 Halley spent two years supervising coin production.
 While there, he caught two clerks pilfering precious metals.
 He and the local warden spoke out about the scheme, unaware that the local master of the mint was profiting from it.

 In 1698, the Czar of Russia (later known as Peter the Great) was on a visit to England, and hoped Newton would be available to entertain him.
 Newton sent Halley in his place.
 He and the Czar bonded over science and brandy.
 According to one disputed account, when both of them were drunk one night, Halley jovially pushed the Czar around Deptford in a wheelbarrow.